 I’ve hated the playground for years.
 The happy kids.
 The chatting mothers.
 The sense of a community that I can no longer be a part of, especially as Akiva’s body changes from boy to man – he’s not that big but still – even when his emotional and developmental needs are that of a younger child.
 But forgetting my own personal angst, why can’t playground spaces really be more thoughtfully designed for all kids – typical and special needs – so that parents don’t have to have their very delicate hopes dashed, over and over again.

-This Passover, remember that inclusion starts at home – at our tables, in our playgrounds, in our hearts and minds.
+Inclusion starts at home – at our tables, in our playgrounds, in our hearts and minds.
 Don’t just say it, do it.

 By Beth Steinberg, Shutaf Co-Founder